Linen: The Fibres of Sleep

 Spun from flax grown in fields across Northern Europe, linen has dressed beds and bodies for thousands of years.
-There’s a reason it endures: nothing else feels quite like it, breathes quite like it, or improves quite so beautifully with time.
+Nothing else feels quite like it against your skin, and nothing improves so gracefully with time.

 Quick Takeaways